kd8bxp/M5Atom-Robot/README.md

 ATOM_Motion_WebRemote - Setup an access point, connect to it, goto 192.168.4.1 and do some basic control of your robot.
 Forward, Back, Spin Left, Spin Right
 ATOM_Motion_WiFiRemote - Same as above, but connects to your router, you will need to get the IP address assigned to your ATOM and put that in the sketch for this to work.
 It's a little buggie, but mostly works like this.
 (Unstable, random resets - This is low priority for me)
 mqttBot - added Oct 24, 2023 - video https://diode.zone/w/3yqNujAgKCRCF7iFq7zE7S
+ESPNow_Control - M5StickC with a DFRobot Voice Recognition DF2301QG v1.0 module, with some custom words loaded.
+Uses ESPNOW to pass information to the Robot. https://diode.zone/w/5akzEbHSEzgLDawYjZ82h5

 JoyC Remote Robot: